vyrovcz/sevarebench/README.md

 ## Known limitations

-### No protocol compile option support

-When compiling the SMC protocols, it is possible to specify compile options such as "-DINSECURE" in the file CONFIG.mine of MP-SPDZ.
-A custom flag to support this feature is desired.

 ### No program compile option support

 When compiling high level SMC programs, currently a default value with maxmimum support for most protocols is used, such as "-B 64".
 In some cases, specifiying a custom value can improve performance.
 Support for custom parameters is desired.